KnowageLabs/Knowage-Documentation/chapter_4/Glossary.rst

 Glossary Usage
 -------------------

-This functionality works accordingly to the user role and includes features that allow to visualize the associations of the words of a glossary to:
+This functionality works accordingly to the user role and includes features that allow to create/visualize the associations of the words of a glossary to:

 -  documents,
 -  datasets,